-Executive Director/Chief Data Officer
+Acting Executive Director and Chief Data Officer

 The Office of Data Governance and Analysis is the VA’s authoritative clearinghouse for the collection, analysis, and dissemination of information about Veterans and VA programs and is responsible for leading data management, data analysis, and business intelligence capabilities to inform VA-wide decision making.
 The office supports policy development and resource allocation decisions with a robust predictive analysis and forecasting capability that is uniquely positioned to inform leadership decisions.

 The VA Data Governance Council serves as the principal entity which acts on the Secretary’s behalf with respect to VA corporate data governance.
 It is the final authority on all VA directives, policies, and standards concerning the creation, collection and dissemination of authoritative data.
 The DGC is co-chaired by VA’s Chief Data Officer and the Principal Deputy Assistant Secretary for Information & Technology.

 Data governance is the setting and enforcing of priorities for managing data as a strategic asset.
 This is accomplished by establishing a DGC, that seeks to understand the scope of the data that needs to be managed (enterprise data catalog) and which specifies the policies, standards, and roles for executing stewardship functions such as data quality, data privacy, security and confidentiality, data design and data documentation.
 The DGC also monitors and enforces compliance with policies, standards and responsibilities throughout the data lifecycle.